-Whether your main concern is route optimisation, delivery planning, or operational efficiency, growing numbers of businesses like yours are looking for alternatives to Onfleet.
+Whether your main concern is route optimization, delivery planning, or operational efficiency, growing numbers of businesses like yours are looking for alternatives to Onfleet.

 Maybe it’s too expensive for what you get.

 Maybe you need to be able to define more delivery, driver, and vehicle parameters than Onfleet can handle.

 To help you find the right software for your business, we’re taking an in-depth look at Onfleet and three of the best alternatives on the market.

 Expectations around deliveries have skyrocketed since the start of the pandemic.

 The old model, where companies take (for example) two to five working days for delivery just doesn’t cut it anymore.
 Next-day or even same-day is what shoppers and businesses now demand.
 That, along with clear, up-to-the-minute information about when their packages are going to arrive.

 For businesses, this puts huge demands on their logistics arrangements.
 And with last-mile delivery accounting for 41% of total supply chain costs in 2020, the need to optimize the system has never been greater.

 Onfleet does a great job in this space and it handles millions of deliveries in more than 90 countries.
 But is it right for your business?
 We’re going to take you through the pros and cons of some of the best alternatives, and why they might suit your needs better.

 Onfleet was one of the pioneers of the SaaS model in delivery management software that charges a flat rate subscription fee up to a fixed number of monthly “tasks” (i.e. pickups and deliveries).
 Go over that limit and you’ll be charged anywhere between 13 and 18 cents per task, depending on which product tier you’re on.